-Veggie Surprise: Teeth Of Ancient Crocs Reveal Some Likely Ate Plants
+Veggie Surprise: Teeth Of Ancient Crocs Reveal That Some Very Likely Ate Plants

 Modern crocodiles can trace their lineage back to when dinosaurs roamed the earth.
 If you picture that crocodile ancestor, way back in the Cretaceous period, what do you imagine it snacking on?
 Maybe a fish or a bird?

 Think again.
 Scientists say it's more likely it was chomping on prehistoric flowers or other plants.
-A new study in Current Biology has found these ancient crocodile cousins actually evolved into plant-eaters at least three times, and probably more.
+A new study in Current Biology has found these ancient crocodile cousins actually evolved into plant eaters at least three times, and probably more.

 It started with a paleontology graduate student at the University of Utah puzzling over some strange-looking teeth of the crocodile cousins (known as crocodyliforms, or crocs for short).